 Test points: 18 (6T)

-Wakefield brought a new athleticism and tactical element to back-rows, getting them to handle like backs in attack and cover the ground so effectively in defence that the English game was briefly threatened by a try drought.
+Wakefield brought a new athleticism and tactical element to back-rows.
+He got them to handle like backs in attack and cover the ground so effectively in defence that the English game was briefly threatened by a try drought.

-At Leicester, he experimented with a four-man front row and three-man second row, whilst at Cambridge, where he studied engineering, he introduced numbers to players’ jerseys at the Varsity Match.
+At Leicester Tigers, he experimented with a four-man front row and three-man second row.
+Whilst at Cambridge, where he studied engineering, he introduced numbers to players’ jerseys for the annual Varsity Match.